‘RHOC’ Star Tamra Judge Reveals Skin Cancer Diagnosis Less Than A Week Before 50th Birthday

 “I was planning on competing again in November at 50-years-old, but I’m not sure that’s happening,” she lamented.

 Tamra Judge’s skin cancer diagnosis, as she sees it, means that God has a “different plan” for her going forward.
-But with that in mind, the Real Housewives of Orange County star explained that she shared last night’s selfie because she wants people to be aware of how a melanoma mole looks like, and to get their skin checked if they notice any unusual markings on their body.
+But with that in mind, the Real Housewives of Orange County star explained that she shared last night’s selfie because she wants people to be aware of how a melanoma mole looks, and to get their skin checked if they notice any unusual markings on their body.

 “I don’t want sympathy, I want you to save YOUR a** and get your skin checked.
 This was just a small black flat freckle….
 I had no idea!”